arcus/education_modules/bash_scripts/bash_scripts.md

 **The standard file ending for a script file is `.sh`.** TRUE: Although the file ending doesn't impact what the script does, ending the file name with `.sh` is standard practice.

-**Every bash command is a script.** FALSE: Even though bash is a "scripting language," the word "script" refers to a small program, not an individual bash command.
+**Every Bash command is a script.** FALSE: Even though Bash is a "scripting language," the word "script" refers to a small program, not an individual Bash command.

 **If you are going to want to do a particular sequence of commands many times, a script can help you by automating that sequence.** TRUE